lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline5.md

 #### Airflow Setup (Local Mac)

 In order to use the Airflow ecosystem, it takes more effort than Luigi setup.
 Let's share Lady H.'s notes.
 She has tried both docker setup and local setup on Windows and Mac, but found the easiest way was to setup on Mac or Linux locally.
-Here's how did she got Airflow run on Mac:
+Here's how did she get Airflow run on Mac:

 * To install Airflow, just need to follow the steps [here][1]
   * Better to take a note of which python version used by your Airflow, so that you can find its site packages later